 This chickpea pesto pasta salad is a fast, fresh, flavorful vegan lunch!
 It’s made with a dairy-free pesto, chickpeas for some plant protein protein, and peppery arugula.
 It makes great leftovers, too.

 I made this chickpea pesto pasta salad last weekend.
 It grew out of a desire–which I’ll explain in a minute–to create something that would feel seasonal and special without costing me a lot of time.
 The dish succeeded in both ways.
 It’s fresh and unmistakably summery, but it’s also low stress.
-Even better, the leftovers keep well (as Steven and I learned when we both enjoyed it for packed lunches on Monday), which means that it’s a good option for weekend batch cooking.
+Even better, the leftovers keep well, which means that it’s a good option for weekend batch cooking.